Jake200211/Object-Oriented-Programming/Final Project/README.md

 What you must do is download the .java file and run it in a program that accepts .java files.

 # Tests
-I used JUnit4 to test my project.
+Most of the testing I did was debugging my code and manually and visually testing it.
+Another thing I did was print out the counter so I could make sure it was working correctly.
+I also used JUnit4 to test my project.

 # Contributors